Zurina/Learningobjectives/LearningGoals.md

     - Java is maninly block-scoped, while javascript is mainly function scoped.
     - Java uses bytecode to be platform independent, while javascript is dependent on the browser supporting it and it's features.
 - Explain the two strategies for improving JavaScript: ES6 (es2015) + ES7, versus Typescript.
 What does it require to use these technologies: In our backend with Node and in (many different) Browsers

+    - JavaScript versions are way ahead of the versions that are supported in the browsers.
+But for the comfort of developers, and to use the new features of ES6+ES7, we can write these in development, then we can transpile the code to an elder version of JS(ES5), so that the elder browsers can run our code as well.
+Typescript is a superset of JS, that "lays on top" of ES6 and adds even more features, as stricter types, and interfaces, and as with Babel we can use Typescript to transpile the codebase into ES5, once again making til runnable in elder browsers.

     - http://es6-features.org/#ArrayMatching
     - ES6/ES7 adds fx arrow functions which help with the issue of the bind(this) to all methods.
     - It helps destructuring objects and destructuring arrays into usable variables.